 A common theme develops here that almost all participants stated that principals protect instructional time and limit the interruptions by having instructional time table, picket teachers, public announcements, bell, principal's reminder, and a strict rule for learning time protection, and setting aside specific time for extra-curricular activities.
 All of the participants agree that instructional time should not be intruded.
-Marzano et al. (2005) urged that to overcome the problems of instructional time, together, principals and staff indentify processes, procedures and structures to maximize the amount of time for teaching and learning during the coming school years.
+Marzano et al. (2005) urged that to overcome the problems of instructional time, together, principals and staff identify processes, procedures and structures to maximize the amount of time for teaching and learning during the coming school years.
 School policy is one of the most effective methods the principal can use to reduce slowness, absenteeism, and truancy that lead to the decrease of student learning time (Stallings & Mohlman, 1981).

-7. What activities do you/principal do to make teachers and students know that principal is around and ready to help (maintain high visibility)?
+7. What activities do you/principal do to make teachers and students know that principal maintains high visibility?

-Principal A stated that he tries to be visible, around and monitor the school:
+Principal A stated that he tries to be visible, around and monitors the school: